 The organization started working with children of WIP in the Bowbazaar red light area (in Central Kolkata) from October 2009.
 On March 4, 2010, it was formally registered as a “Not-for-Profit” charity under Registration of Societies West Bengal Act XXVI of 1961.
 When it started its day-care learning centre-cum-crèche on November 2009, SKHM worked with 16 children.

-In June 2016, a South India Chapter of SKHM started in Bengaluru.
-Also in July-August 2016, SKHM established two new day care centre-cum-crèche at Bowbazaar and Shonagachi.
+In July-August 2016, SKHM established two new day care centre-cum-crèche at Bowbazaar and Shonagachi.

 A world that is peaceful, safe and free from all forms of violence where every woman and child can achieve their full potential.